jacksonlianlian/dfxlabs.github.io/docs/OrderManagement.md

 **Supports canceling orders in batches, either based on the symbol or specific order IDs specified by the user.
 Batch cancellation currently supports canceling up to 5 orders at once.
 If both parameters are used, the order will be canceled based on orderIds first.**
+**If orders are canceled based on orderIds, a maximum of 5 orders can be submitted at a time.
+This process is independent of the order creation time, as the system always cancels based on the orderId.
+However, if orders are canceled based on symbol or accountId, they are canceled in the order of their creation time, with the earliest created orders having the highest priority.**

 ``` java